how to wash microfibre glasses cloth

 If you clean glasses daily, washing your cloth once a week is usually sufficient.
 Occasional users may only need to wash it every few weeks.

-When Washing Isn’t Enough
+When Washing Is Not Enough

 Signs a cloth may need replacing include: